-Refrigerated baths require that the condensing coil be cleaned periodically.
-Accumulation of dust and dirt on the condenser will result in premature failure of the compressor.

-This bath has been equipped with a brownout and over voltage protection device as a safety feature to protect the system components.

-Mode of Operation: This bath needs to be plugged into the line voltage for at least 2 minutes before operation.
+- Refrigerated baths require that the condensing coil be cleaned periodically.
+Accumulation of dust and dirt on the condenser will result in premature failure of the compressor. - This bath has been equipped with a brownout and over voltage protection device as a safety feature to protect the system components. - Mode of Operation: This bath needs to be plugged into the line voltage for at least 2 minutes before operation.
 This is only necessary for the first time the bath is energized or when it is moved from one location to another.
-Turning the bath ON or OFF does not trigger the delay.

-If a High/Low voltage condition exists for longer than 5 seconds, the bath de-energizes.
-An amber indicator on the back panel lights when this condition exists.

-Re-energization is automatic upon correction of the fault condition and after a delay cycle of about 2 minutes.
-If a fault condition exists upon application of power, the bath will not energize.

-Under and Over Voltage Protection at 115 VAC

-- Voltage Cutout: ±12.5% (101 129 VAC) - Voltage Cut In: ±7.5% (106 124 VAC)
+Turning the bath ON or OFF does not trigger the delay. - If a High/Low voltage condition exists for longer than 5 seconds, the bath de-energizes.
+An amber indicator on the back panel lights when this condition exists. - Re-energization is automatic upon correction of the fault condition and after a delay cycle of about 2 minutes.
+If a fault condition exists upon application of power, the bath will not energize. - Under and Over Voltage Protection at 230 VAC - Voltage Cutout: ±12.5% (203 257 VAC) - Voltage Cut In: ±7.5% (213 247 VAC)

-Under and Over Voltage Protection at 230 VAC

-- Voltage Cutout: ±12.5% (203 257 VAC) - Voltage Cut In: ±7.5% (213 247 VAC)

-1.4 Authorized Service Centers
+1.3 Fluke Authorized Service Centers

-Please contact one of the following authorized Service Centers to coordinate service on your Hart product:
+Please contact one of the following authorized Service Centers to coordinate service on your Fluke product: